-Liam is a former Amicus intern and once spent seven months in Asheville, North Carolina working with defence attorneys in capital punishment cases.
+Liam is a former Amicus intern and spent seven months working with defence attorneys on capital punishment cases in North Carolina.

 R v Smallman (Teesside) – Lone Prosecution Counsel in complex fraud involving thirty-one complainants.
-Defendant convicted after a four-week trial, sentenced to five years’ imprisonment and made the subject of a Serious Crime Prevention Order.
+Defendant convicted after a four-week trial and made the subject of a Serious Crime Prevention Order.
 A media report of the case can be found here.

-R v A (Leeds) – Instructed on behalf of violent recidivist accused of unlawful wounding with intent.
+R v A (Leeds) – Instructed on behalf of violent recidivist accused of unlawful wounding with intent after attacking a man in his home with a knife.
 Defendant acquitted after trial.

-R v Harkness & Richardson (Newcastle-upon-Tyne) – Prosecution Counsel at trial and on appeal in well planned armed robbery of a busy hair salon.
+R v Harkness & Richardson (Newcastle-upon-Tyne) – Prosecution Counsel in case arising from a well-planned armed robbery of a busy hair salon.
 Both defendants convicted, one after trial.
 Conviction and sentences of 9 and 10 years’ imprisonment upheld by the Court of Appeal.